 The capital of Austria’s Tyrol state, Innsbruck’s location amid the stunning Alps has long made it a favourite among winter sports fans, outdoor enthusiasts and lovers of stunning landscapes.
 And there’s plenty to see and do - from the gravity-defying bravery on show at the Bergisel Ski Jump and the Gothic beauty of the Court Church to the medieval charms of Ambras Castle and the sublime views travellers enjoy from the Nordkette funicular railway as it climbs more than 2,200 metres (7,200 ft) into the mountains.
-But, what about the wider area?
-Innsbruck is handily-placed for a host of day trip options, offering everything from outdoor pursuits to stunning historic fortresses.
+Many boutique hotels and Airbnb vacation rentals in Innsbruck provide great accommodations as well.
+Innsbruck is also handily placed for a host of day trip options, offering everything from outdoor pursuits to stunning historic fortresses.
 You may even wish to partake in a little border hopping, crossing into nearby Germany or Liechtenstein.
 Read on for some of the top day trips from Innsbruck, Austria.

-Other attractions that are a feast for the eyes - and your camera - include the Renaissance-era Schloss Hellbrunn palace, with its landscaped gardens, the stunning 17th-century Mirabell Palace, and the beautiful white marble edifice of the 17th-century Salzburg Cathedral.
-The city’s myriad cultural attractions also include the birthplace of world-famous composer Mozart, which today operates as a museum to his musical genius.
+Visit Salzburg if you’re wondering what to do in and around Innsbruck.
+Its attractions are a feast for the eyes - and your camera - include the Renaissance-era Schloss Hellbrunn palace, with its landscaped gardens, the stunning 17th-century Mirabell Palace, and the beautiful white marble edifice of the 17th-century Salzburg Cathedral.
+The city’s myriad cultural attractions also include the birthplace of world-famous composer Mozart, which today operates as a museum of his musical genius.

 Duration: 8 hours